Learn best practices to secure your Cloudflare-enabled site from DDoS attacks.

 Set your DNS records for maximum protection via the following steps:

-- Enable the Cloudflare proxy (orange-cloud) on all possible DNS records.
+- Enable the Cloudflare proxy (orange-cloud)

 - Remove DNS records used for FTP or SSH and instead use your origin IP to directly perform FTP or SSH requests.
 Alternatively, proxy FTP and SSH via Cloudflare Spectrum.

-- Grey-cloud A, AAAA, or CNAME records corresponding to your mail server and ensure your mail server uses a different IP range and address than your origin web servers.
+- Grey-cloud A, AAAA, or CNAME records corresponding to your mail server

 - Remove wildcard records within Free, Pro, or Business domains because they expose your origin IP address.
 Cloudflare only protects wildcard records for domains on Enterprise plans.